-As part of its acquisition of TDBBS, the Company acquired approximately \$17.7 million of marketing related intangible assets and \$ 5.3 million of customer related intangible assets.
+As part of its acquisition of TDBBS, the Company acquired approximately \$17.7 million of marketing related intangible assets and \$5.3 million of customer related intangible assets.
 See Note 3 - Acquisitions.

 The Company evaluates long-lived assets, including amortizable and indefinite-lived intangible assets, for impairment whenever events or changes in circumstances indicate the carrying value may not be recoverable.
 The Company evaluates indefinite-lived intangible assets on an annual basis.
 As a result of market changes and declining sales, factors indicating the carrying value of certain amortizable and indefinite-lived intangible assets may not be recoverable were present in fiscal 2024 and 2023.
-The Company performed impairment testing on these assets, found the carrying value of certain amortizable, and accordingly, recorded impairment charges of approximately \$12.8 million in its Pet segment as part of selling, general and administrative expenses in the consolidated statements of operations for the fiscal year ended September 28, 2024 and \$7.5 million and \$3.9 million in its Pet and Garden segments, respectively, as part of selling, general and administrative expenses in the consolidated statements of operations for the fiscal year ended September 28, 2024 and \$7.5 million and \$3.9 million in its Pet and Garden segments, respectively, as part of selling, general and administrative expenses in the consolidated statements of operations for the fiscal year ended September 30, 2023.
+The Company performed impairment testing on these assets, found the carrying value was not recoverable, and accordingly, recorded impairment charges of approximately \$12.8 million in its Pet segment as part of selling, general and administrative expenses in the consolidated statements of operations for the fiscal year ended September 28, 2024 and \$7.5 million and \$3.9 million in its Pet and Garden segments, respectively, as part of selling, general and administrative expenses in the consolidated statements of operations for the fiscal year ended September 30, 2023.
 Factors indicating the carrying value of the Company's amortizable and indefinite-lived intangible assets may not be recoverable were not present in fiscal 2022, and accordingly, no impairment testing was performed on these assets.

 The Company is currently amortizing its acquired intangible assets with definite lives over periods ranging from four years to 25 years; over weighted-average remaining lives of nine years for marketing-related intangibles, ten years for customer-related intangibles and seven years for other acquired intangibles.
-Amortization expense for intangibles subject to amortization was approximately \$ 34.1 million, \$34.5 million, for fiscal 2024, 2023 and 2022, respectively, and is classified within selling, general and administrative expenses in the consolidated statements of operations.
-Annual amortization expense related to acquired intangible assets in each of the succeeding five years is estimated to be approximately \$25 million per year from fiscal 2025 through fiscal 2027, and \$ 23 million per year from fiscal 2028.
+Amortization expense for intangibles subject to amortization was approximately \$34.1 million, \$34.5 million and \$35.1 million, for fiscal 2024, 2023 and 2022, respectively, and is classified within selling, general and administrative expenses in the consolidated statements of operations.
+Annual amortization expense related to acquired intangible assets in each of the succeeding five years is estimated to be approximately \$25 million per year from fiscal 2025 through fiscal 2027, and \$23 million per year from fiscal 2028 through fiscal 2029.